damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 ---
 layout: post
-title: "GitLab's fastest release: 8.5, including Tasks and Geo"
+title: "GitLab's fastest release: 8.5, including Todos and Geo"
 date: 2016-02-22
 comments: true
 categories:
 author: Job van der Voort
 author_twitter: Jobvo
-image_title: /images/7_X/PICTURE.PNG
+image_title: /images/8_5/header.jpg
 ---

 If there is one GitLab release that you'll want to upgrade to as soon as